cameronmcewan/cameronmcewan/README.md

 ### Hi there 👋
-📍 I'm from Manchester but have been based in Bristol for the last 5 years (UK)!
+📍 I'm from Manchester but I now live in Bristol (UK)

 🙋🏼‍♂️ My pronouns are: he/him